 Survival instinct drives a cat to seek safety in the high places far above the vague perils that lie hidden in lower levels.
+At least that’s the word on the street.
 Abbie Hoffman, for example, often views the world from a place of safety atop the kitchen cabinets, knowing that any hullabaloo arising below can't touch him.

-For those who're new to The Circular Journey, let me explain that Abbie Hoffman in this story is not one of the Chicago Seven.
-This Abbie, known on the street as Abracadabra, is a stylish cat, always dressed in black and white formal wear.
-Now, back to the story.
+For those who're new to The Circular Journey, I should explain that Abbie Hoffman in this story is not one of the Chicago Seven.
+This Abbie, a.k.a.
+Abracadabra, is a stylish cat, always dressed in black and white formal wear, who adds a dash of elegance to the laid back atmosphere of Chatsford Hall.

-From Cafe Luna, the elevated view looks out over the shops and restaurants lining the Cape Fear River and continues out past Memorial Bridge until it reaches the cypress forest surrounding the battleship, North Carolina.
+From Egret Café, the elevated view looks out over the shops and restaurants lining the Cape Fear River and continues out past Memorial Bridge until it reaches the gates of Chatsford Hall on the edge of Brunswick Forest.

-The change in elevation did nothing to lighten my mood.
-It was a sultry, overcast morning.
+The change in elevation did nothing to lighten my sultry, overcast mood.
 The drought that plagued the countryside in recent weeks was washed from memory by the current week-long string of thunderstorms that had rushed in from the Atlantic and now refused to leave.
+The lack of sunshine gives Princess Amy the pip.
+If you haven’t met her, you’re most fortunate.
+She’s that small cluster of brain cells, disturbing my sangfroid like a spoiled brat in a royal household.

-I was the only customer in the cafe and the barista seemed bored.
-She decided to take steps, the steps that generate diverting conversation.
-But she was not a buzzer, bless her, and lacked the skill to start something.
-As I was in the third half of the bipolar sketch, her attempt seemed futile.
+I was the only customer in the cafe and the barista seemed bored with nothing to do other than watch the early morning dogs walking their people.
+She decided to take steps; the kind that generate diverting conversation.
+She wasn’t a buzzer, bless her heart, and lacked the skill to follow Michael Jackson’s advice to start something.

 "Out for a walk this morning," she said.

 "Yes," I said.
-I know it was weak but I was trying to avoid anxiety by warming up slowly.
+I knew it was lacking a certain something but I thought it best to warm up slowly.

-"Oh," I said and I was truly surprised by her explanation.
-"Exercise!"
-I said.
+"Oh, exercise," I said.
 "That explains it then.
-I'm sorry I thought you asked me if I liked extra fries."
+I thought you asked me if I liked extra fries."

 "I can see why you were confused," said a voice behind me.